katelynautumn28/ddd-research-guide/content/2-lesson.md

 <script>PDFObject.embed("https://katelynautumn28.github.io/research-barnard-admin/images/BC01-01_Box39_Folder3.pdf", "#my-pdf4");</script>
 {% include modal.html button="Citation5" color="success" title="Citation" text="Ellen Futter to the Board of Trustees, August 28, 1985.
 Board of Trustees Records, 1882-2023; Box 39, Folder 3; Barnard Archives and Special Collections." %}

 From 1985 to 1993, the South Africa policy was frequently referenced by the Investment Committee, a standing Board committee that manages the “investment and reinvestment of the funds of the College” and establishes “investment guidelines in accordance with an investment policy approved by the Board.”[1.]
-Boxes 63 and 64 in Subseries 3.5 cover the 1980s and 1990s, at which time the College's policies on South African investments were often under discussion.
+Boxes 63 and 64 in Subseries 3.5 cover the 1980s and 1990s, at which time the College's policies on South African investments were often under discussion:

 <style>
 .pdfobject-container { height: 500px; border: 1px solid #ccc; }